erizov/Professor/semester_01/lecture_03_specialized_sorting/counting_sort/README.md

     Alternatives: Radix Sort, Bucket Sort, Pigeonhole Sort

 11. **30-second explanation (your own words)**
-    Count how many of each value exist, then write them out in order based on those counts.

 *Sources: Adapted from standard university textbooks and Wikipedia summaries.*